TheArkive/ahk-pi/README.md

 * Define a custom text editor, or revert back to `notepad.exe`.
 * Modify templates for `.ahk` files for AHK v1 and v2.
 * Specify location for Ahk2Exe and use the fancy Ahk2Exe Handler.
+* Specify EXEs to use for AHK v1 and v2 if using the AHK Launcher

 In general, each subfolder should have it's own copy of a `help file`, `WindowSpy.ahk`, `Compiler` folder with `Ahk2Exe` and all necessary support files (like `.bin` files or `mpress.exe` if you want to use it).